UPS Service Guarantee: What You Need to Know

 First, it is your responsibility as the consumer to identify that late package.

-Second, you're the one who has to submit a refund request to UPS.
+Second, you're the one who has to submit a UPS refund request.

 UPS has the ability to credit you back for that late shipment that they guaranteed, but they still put that responsibility on you as their customer.